 • gastroenterologist

-Treating PsA can involve more than just medication and surgery.
-Making modifications to your lifestyle may help ease symptoms and even delay the progression of the condition.
+Treating PsA can involve more than medication and surgery.
+Making lifestyle modifications may help ease symptoms and even delay progression of the condition.

 Here are a few changes you can make to manage your PsA:

-• monitor your symptoms so you can avoid behaviors that aggravate or trigger symptoms
+• monitoring your symptoms to identify and avoid behaviors that aggravate or trigger symptoms

 You may think you should only rest when you have stiffness and pain in your joints.
-But exercise can actually minimize pain and help you move around.
-It can also help with your stress levels, improve your mental outlook, and decrease your risk of developing a comorbid health condition.
+But staying active, such as regularly exercising, can minimize pain and help you move around.
+It can also help manage your stress levels, support your mental outlook, and decrease your risk of developing a comorbid health condition.

-Your doctor or a physical therapist can recommend healthy ways to exercise if you have PsA.
-Low-impact exercise may be best for you, like walking, bicycling, or swimming.
+Your doctor or a physical therapist can recommend proper ways to exercise if you have PsA.
+Low impact physical activity like walking, bicycling, or swimming may be best for you.
 You may also find that yoga or lightweight strength training is appropriate for you.

 If needed, your doctor can recommend exercise equipment or adjustments to accommodate your PsA symptoms.

 Your diet can play a role in your PsA symptoms.
-Changing what you eat won’t treat the PsA itself, but it may be able to reduce the severity of your symptoms.
+Changing what you eat will not treat PsA itself, but it may help reduce the severity of your symptoms.

-Maintaining a healthy weight is an important aspect for managing your PsA.
-A 2018 academic review examined 55 studies on diet and psoriasis and PsA.
-Researchers recommend eating a reduced-calorie diet if you are overweight or obese.
-Reaching a healthy weight can lessen PsA symptoms.
+A 2018 review examined 55 studies on diet and psoriasis and PsA.
+Research indicated that following a reduced-calorie diet to lose weight was most beneficial for people with psoriasis and overweight or obesity.
+Maintaining a moderate weight can lessen PsA symptoms.

-The study also mentioned that taking vitamin D supplements may have positive effects on PsA symptoms.
+The study also mentioned that other dietary interventions such as taking vitamin D supplements and following a gluten-free eating plan may have positive effects on PsA symptoms, but results vary depending on individual situations.

-You can begin a reduced-calorie diet by cutting out unnecessary carbohydrates and practicing portion control.
-Regular exercise can also help you lose weight.
+If you’re considering a reduced-calorie diet, you can begin by reducing unnecessary carbohydrates and practicing portion control.
+Regular exercise can also help you lose weight and is a good complement to a weight loss dietary plan.

 You should be able to resume work activities after a PsA diagnosis.
-But you may want to make adjustments at work to manage your symptoms.
+But you may want to request and make adjustments at work to help manage your symptoms.